Category Archives: Danish Royals

 Erik Jenson, Bishop of Aalborg, would conduct the religious service.
 Bishop Jenson also formally received Henri into the Danish Folk (Lutheran) Church.
 Following the wedding, Henri would now be known by the Danish version of his name (Henrik) and convert from Roman Catholicism to the Danish Folk Church.

 Arrangements for twelve days of receptions, galas, tours of Copenhagen, and theater performances were made for guests.
 The wedding was paid for entirely by the royal family and private donations.
-Preparations were made to televise the wedding – a somewhat new phenomenon – in Denmark as well as France, Belgium, Switzerland, Sweden, and Norway.
+Preparations were made to televise the wedding – a somewhat new phenomenon – in Denmark, France, Belgium, Switzerland, Sweden, and Norway.

 Although Margrethe’s and Henri’s pairing attracted little controversy in Denmark, the European anti-royalist Provos threatened to throw ketchup at the royal coach during the processional and release mice in the church.
 The group had also been responsible for numerous demonstrations, fights, and had thrown smoke bombs during the wedding of Princess Beatrix and Prince Claus of the Netherlands in 1966.
 Additional police officers from around Denmark were brought to the capital to assist with security.